Xoxo270/Horloge/readme.md

 - [ ] Drag and drop support to change the clock order
 - [x] Local HTTP server for development
 - [x] Add a .gitignore
+- [ ] Add a linter
+- [ ] Create a new script command in the package.json to run the linter